Industry Insights

 • Long implementation cycles of 3-6 months with dedicated project management

 • Limited modern collection channels.
-Press Ganey’s strength is in traditional survey methodologies (mail, phone, email).
-Real-time QR code and voice feedback are not core capabilities.
+Strength is traditional methodologies (mail, phone, email).
+Real-time QR-code and voice feedback at reception are not core.

-Best fit: Large hospitals and health systems where CAHPS compliance and industry benchmarking are the primary requirements.
+Best fit: Large hospitals and health systems where CAHPS compliance and clinical benchmarking are the primary requirement.
+For the operational facility-experience layer, most teams pair it with a separate, lighter-weight tool.

 3. Qualtrics Healthcare

-Best for: Large health systems that want a unified experience management platform across patient, employee, and digital touchpoints
+Best for: Large health systems that want a unified experience management platform across visitor, employee, and digital touchpoints

 Key Strengths: